vtwireless/crts/README.md

 ```

 You could run all these commands in one line, but things can
-happen, like not having a dependency install, or a server
+happen, like not having a dependency installed, or a server
 is not serving a downloaded file.